Malaysia: Peninsula and Borneo - July 2006

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-These small islands (Mabul, Sibuan, Mantabuan) are fantastic spots.
+In the genre "appetizer", these small islands (Mabul, Sibuan, Mantabuan) are fantastic spots.

 The main one, Mabul, is inhabited.
-Whole families of fishermen, more or less sedentary "sea gypsies", live there in wooden shacks on stilts, next to a luxurious resort for rich divers and longhouses rustic for low-budget divers.
+Entire families of fishermen, more or less sedentary "sea gypsies", live there in wooden shacks on stilts, next to a luxurious resort for rich divers and longhouses rustic for low-budget divers.

 Update : during my future trips to Borneo, in 2009 and in 2013, to dive in Sipadan, I will make a different choice, I will reside in Mabul to avoid this journey.